eclipse-edc/docs/developer/wip/for-contributors/contributor-handbook.md

 long-running) stateful processes that are advanced by an internal [state machine](#221-state-machines).
 The current state of the negotiation can be queried and altered through the management API.

-> In the current iteration all contract offers are automatically accepted by both parties if the contract
-> policy is satisfied.
-This may change in the future, when manual interaction hooks are implemented.

 Here's a diagram of the state machine applied to contract negotiations:

 ![Contract Negotiation State Machine](diagrams/contract-negotiation-states.png)